wenqili/flyby-squarespace/README.md

 ```

 #### Embed full screen P5 sketch or sketch blocks under your template by add code block.
-1.  in your sketch, add css
+1.  in your sketch, add css to make sure you don't have a scroll bar
 ```css
 html, body {
   margin: 0;